Have You Ever Wondered, “Why Do I Crave Olives?” Here’s What You Need to Know

 Orange juice is overall fine to drink.

-However, in cases where you are craving orange for stress- related reasons, it’s good to step back and assess whether or not you really need orange juice at that moment.
+However, when you crave orange for stress-related reasons, it’s good to step back and assess whether or not you need orange juice at that moment.

 Other Reasons: Pregnancy, Vitamin C, and Gut Bacteria

-There are 3 other reasons that can also play a role in your orange juice cravings (if you’re having any) – pregnancy, vitamin C, and gut bacteria.
-However, these 3 reasons are secondary.
+3 other reasons can also play a role in your orange juice cravings (if you’re having any) – pregnancy, vitamin C, and gut bacteria.
+However, these three reasons are secondary.

 The primary reasons you crave orange juice are probably because:

-Now you may be feeling great, no stress in the world, and you’re simply dehydrated or need some food.
-Or you are feeling dehydrated and stressed, but fine from the food perspective.
+Now, you may be feeling great, with no stress in the world, and you’re simply dehydrated or need some food.
+Or you may be feeling dehydrated and stressed but fine from the food perspective.

-Any combination of these variables can be at play.
-Like I said earlier, food cravings are complex and very situational.
+Any combination of these variables can be involved.
+As I said earlier, food cravings are complex and very situational.

 4 – Pregnancy

-While in the course of pregnancy, women of course go through many hormonal changes.
+In the course of pregnancy, women, of course, go through many hormonal changes.

-A pregnant woman is eating for two after all, and she must undergo some hormonal changes in order to tell her body needs to eat more food!
+A pregnant woman is eating for two after all, and she must undergo some hormonal changes to tell her body that she needs to eat more food!

 Is craving oranges a sign of pregnancy?